 Programme of Inquiry

 Like all IB Primary Years Programme (PYP) schools, each grade of our Elementary School curriculum is developed within a framework of six transdisciplinary Units of Inquiry.
 These units allow students to inquire into local and global issues, as they develop their own knowledge and conceptual understanding within the subjects of Science and Social Studies.
 They are transdisciplinary because students also inquire into these issues and ideas through Language, Mathematics and other non-core subjects as they come to understand that these subjects are interconnected.
 Grade level teacher teams develop learning engagements that allow the children to learn about the world as they develop Thinking, Communication, Social, Self-Management and Research Skills.
 Students in our Elementary School are also given on-going opportunities to develop the PYP attitudes as they demonstrate confidence, respect and curiosity (to name just a few attitudes) towards learning, the environment and people.
 In Grade 5, students engage in the PYP Exhibition unit when they are able to apply their knowledge, understandings and skills during an in-depth, student-centered inquiry into an issue.
 The children collaboratively explore different perspectives around an issue and develop an action plan based on their inquiry.
-You can view the outcome of the 2019 GAA PYP Exhibition in our Little Wildcats news edition below.
+You can view the outcome of the 2023 GAA PYP Exhibition in the link below.

 Language Learning through Workshop